 Utilize our free lunch program or pack your camper with a lunch!
-Please be sure you have indicated on the camp forms whether or not you would like to have your child receive camp lunch.
 All provided lunches are held to Healthy Eating and Physical Activity (HEPA) standards.
 We cannot refrigerate your child's lunch, please pack your lunch in a cooler.
+We also can not heat up your child's lunch.
 All lunches will be stored in the shade.
 WE ARE NOT A PEANUT-FREE CAMP!
 If your child has a peanut allergy, please write it on your medical forms.
 All counselors will be notified and will make sure your child will not be near other children consuming peanut products.

 Please provide a variety of snacks for your child.
-It is a very busy, active day, and lunch alone will typically not suffice.
+It is a very busy, active day, and lunch alone will not suffice.